 Horses engage in experiential learning by doing.
 Participants gain knowledge and acquire skills from direct experience.
 I have noticed that horse assisted learning effects personal changes more quickly.

-My horses, Reba and Jack, are in their 20s and provide different teachings depending on the participants.
+My horses, Reba, Jack and Luke provide different teachings depending on the participants.

 Horses offer unconditional love and support without judgement.
 People often understand their own behaviour when they see it reflected from a horse.
 Being around horses brings feelings to the surface.
 The large presence of a horse allows people to confront their fears and gain more confidence and courage.

 Was adopted from the New West animal shelter in 2016 and we figure he's a Black and Tan Coonhound.
 He's a kind soul who loves to hang out with people during their sessions for extra support.